Icheka/Image-Recognition-Using-Python-OpenCV/README.md

-Detects faces in a video (webcam, but can be extended/modified to read video input from several other sources) of all complexions in a variety of lighting conditions.
+Detects faces in a video stream (webcam, but can be extended/modified to read video input from several other sources) of all complexions in a variety of lighting conditions.